tolgagundal/data_labeling/README.md

 ## Project Description

 I worked on this mini project, it simulates a simple data labeling task using a dataset of Turkish customer reviews.
-My goal is to manually annotate text data with sentiment labels like "positive" , "negative" and "neutral".
+My goal is to manually annotate text data with sentiment labels like "positive", "negative" and "neutral".

 ## Dataset